great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/how_to_create_and_edit_expectations_with_instant_feedback_from_a_sample_batch_of_data.md

 ```python name="tests/integration/docusaurus/validation/validator/how_to_create_and_edit_expectations_with_instant_feedback_fluent.py get_data_asset_and_build_batch_request"
 ```

-:::info Limiting the Batches returned by a Batch Request
+:::info Limit the Batches returned by a Batch Request

-A Batch Request allows you to limit the Batches returned from a Data Asset by providing a dictionary as the `options` parameter.
-If nothing is provided as the `options` parameter, your Batch Request will include all the Batches configured in the Data Asset.
-To learn more, please see our guide on [how to request data from a Data Asset](/docs/guides/connecting_to_your_data/fluent/batch_requests/how_to_request_data_from_a_data_asset).
+You can provide a dictionary as the `options` parameter to limit the Batches returned by a Batch Request.
+If you leave the `options` parameter empty, your Batch Request will include all the Batches configured in the corresponding Data Asset.
+For more information about Batch Requests, see [How to request data from a Data Asset](/docs/guides/connecting_to_your_data/fluent/batch_requests/how_to_request_data_from_a_data_asset).

 :::